We’re not affiliated with Doctors Without Borders, but there are similarities and differences between us.

 The organization recruits medical and other professionals to care for and treat people in crisis around the world.

 Projects Abroad has a different focus.
 Our medical programs are built around experiential education for undergraduate, pre-med, and medical students.
-We offer:

 • Internships where you learn directly from doctors in medical facilities like hospitals and clinics